A Bit of History

 toilet paper roll (can be used as an egg base)

-tape (if egg doesn’t stay put on a chopstick)
+tape (if an egg doesn’t stay put on a chopstick)

 stickers (we used a clock sticker as some Faberge eggs have clocks)